Libya Civil War (2011)

 Insurgents opposed to Libyan leader Moammar Gadhafi continued to hold two strategic towns along the road to eastern Libya, after unsuccessful attempts by pro-Gadhafi forces to retake them.
 Libyan warplanes struck at the rebel-held oil port of Brega on Thursday 03 March 2011, a day after anti-government fighters turned back an assault by forces loyal to the country's longtime leader Moammar Gadhafi.
 Witnesses say pro-Gadhafi forces tried to advance behind a barrage of field artillery, but failed to gain any ground.
 Both sides held on to their positions along the outskirts of the towns of Brega and Ajdabiya.
 Reports conflicted over which side controlled an oil refinery near Brega.

 By 04 March 2011, fighting in Libya was well into its third week with both sides claiming successes.
-Forces loyal to Libyan leader Moammar Gadhafi have launched air strikes and engaged in ground fighting with rebel forces advancing from the eastern part of the country.
+Forces loyal to Libyan leader Moammar Gadhafi launched air strikes and engaged in ground fighting with rebel forces advancing from the eastern part of the country.
 Around the central town of Bin Jawwad, fighting intensified Sunday as government forces pushed back rebels who previously had gained ground.
 Outside the port city of Ras Lanuf, rebel fighters were in control.
 The fighters said they had repelled several attacks by fixed wing aircraft and helicopters.
-Ras Lanuf is a major oil facility and rebels manning anti-aircraft weapons said they will defend their positions against any attack by government forces.
-In the city of Zawiyak, west of the capital, Tripoli, there were reports that rebel groups have repelled government counter offensive.
+Ras Lanuf was a major oil facility and rebels manning anti-aircraft weapons said they will defend their positions against any attack by government forces.
+In the city of Zawiyak, west of the capital, Tripoli, there were reports that rebel groups repelled government counter offensive.

 By 06 March 2011 Troops loyal to Libyan leader Muammar Gaddafi had retaken the coastal towns of Misrata and Zawiyah from rebels, state television reported on Sunday.
 The government lost control of Az Zawiyah, some 60 km (37 miles) to the west of Tripoli, in late February and the city was viewed as a platform for an attack on the country's capital to oust Gaddafi.

-On March 07, 2011 Forces loyal to Libyan leader Moammar Gadhafi carried out multiple airstrikes on targets outside a rebel-held eastern town, and have engaged in deadly ground battles with opposition fighters throughout the war-torn North African nation.
+On March 07, 2011 Forces loyal to Libyan leader Moammar Gadhafi carried out multiple airstrikes on targets outside a rebel-held eastern town, and engaged in deadly ground battles with opposition fighters throughout the war-torn North African nation.
 Libyan warplanes struck positions around the oil port of Ras Lanuf.
 Gadhafi's forces attacked rebels holding the western towns of Misrata and Zawiya. vThe Libyan leader remained in control of Tripoli, his main power base in the country's west, as well as his hometown of Sirte, 500 kilometers east of the capital.

-After a week in retreat, loyalist forces have launched counterattacks on several rebel-held towns -- including an air strike on March 8 against the oil port of Ras Lanuf -- after pushing back a rebel offensive along the north coast.
+After a week in retreat, loyalist forces launched counterattacks on several rebel-held towns -- including an air strike on March 8 against the oil port of Ras Lanuf -- after pushing back a rebel offensive along the north coast.
 The rebound raised the prospect of Libya becoming mired in weeks, months, or even years of see-saw battles of attrition between Qaddafi's forces and the rebels.
 Forces loyal to Libyan leader Muammar Gaddafi began using tanks and artillery to fight rebels, who said they lack weapons to fight the army.
 Fighting between rebels and pro-Gaddafi forces for control of many eastern parts of the country entered its third week.
 With a military stalemate apparent on the front lines in Libya between pro-Gadhafi groups and the opposition, the war of words took center stage.

 Despite initial gains, the opposition began losing ground against Qaddafi's forces, which were advancing against the opposition stronghold of Benghazi.
 On March 10, 2011, the Director of National Intelligence testified before Congress that, because of Qaddafi's superior military resources, including airpower, and in the absence of outside assistance to the opposition, "I think [over] the long term that the [Qaddafi] regime will prevail."
 Over the past week, the momentum had increasingly shifted away from the opposition and toward Qadhafi -- showing once again that a smaller well-trained, well-equipped force can usually prevail over a larger less-trained and less-equipped force.
 One by one, towns that had been liberated by the opposition were falling to Qadhafi's forces.
 Forces loyal to Libyan leader Muammar Qaddafi used fierce barrages of tank and artillery fire to send rebels seeking his ouster into a panicked retreat from a strategic oil port.
-The counteroffensive in Ras Lanouf reversed the opposition's advance toward the capital of Tripoli and has threatened its positions in the east.
+The counteroffensive in Ras Lanouf reversed the opposition's advance toward the capital of Tripoli and threatened its positions in the east.

-On March 10, 2011, the Government of France recognized the Libyan Transitional National Council, based in Benghazi, as the sole legitimate government of Libya and has announced its intention to send an ambassador there.
+On March 10, 2011, the Government of France recognized the Libyan Transitional National Council, based in Benghazi, as the sole legitimate government of Libya and announced its intention to send an ambassador there.
 Their senior leaders consist of longstanding critics of Qadhafi as well as officials who recently broke with his regime.
 Mustafa Abdul Jalil, Gaddafi's former justice minister, emerged as leader of Libyan National Transitional Council.
 The council withheld names of members in other cities like Zawiya, Nalot, Musrata, Zentan, Zawara, Tripoli, Jado.

 Observers warned that the fall of eastern towns like Brega could encourage government forces, which are battling retreating armed opposition fighters, to turn their guns on Benghazi.
-Should that happen, fighting would disrupt fuel and water supply lines, and affect operations at the port through which some aid has been arriving.
+Should that happen, fighting would disrupt fuel and water supply lines, and affect operations at the port through which some aid had been arriving.
 By 15 March 2011 there was confusion about which side was in control of the oil port of Brega.
-Late reports said a rebel force has retaken the town's residential district, with pro-Gadhafi forces controlling its oil facilities.
-The lightly armed and poorly organized opposition fighters have not been able to stop the advance of the Libyan army with its aircraft, tanks and heavy weapons.
+Late reports said a rebel force had retaken the town's residential district, with pro-Gadhafi forces controlling its oil facilities.
+The lightly armed and poorly organized opposition fighters had not been able to stop the advance of the Libyan army with its aircraft, tanks and heavy weapons.
 Over the previous week, the rebel advance to the west had been pushed back nearly 200 kilometers.

-The Libyan opposition has welcomed with jubilation the 17 March 2011 U.N.
+The Libyan opposition welcomed with jubilation the 17 March 2011 U.N.
 Security Council decision to authorize a no-fly zone over Libya.
 The resolution gave permission to U.N. members to take "all necessary measures" to protect civilians, including a ban on all flights over Libya.
 Anti-Gadhafi protesters in the rebel stronghold of Benghazi greeted the news with cheers, celebratory gunfire and fireworks.
 The U.N.
 Security Council resolution established the no-fly zone to protect civilians from attacks by the forces of Libyan leader Colonel Moammar Gadhafi.
 And it also authorizes member states to "take all necessary measures" to enforce the ban on flights.
 A no-fly zone is defined as airspace in which certain aircraft - especially military ones - are forbidden to fly.

 Libya declared an immediate cease-fire across the country and said it was ready to open channels of dialogue with the opposition.
 The move came only hours before a UN Security Council resolution to impose a no-fly zone over the country was to come into effect.
 The announcement by Foreign Minister Moussa Koussa followed a fierce attack by Gadhafi's forces against Misrata, the last rebel-held city in the western half of the country.

 The UN World Food Programme (WFP) boosted aid delivery to people fleeing the violence in Libya with the provision of more than 15,000 daily hot meals cooked in a transit camp along Libya's border with Tunisia.
-Some 300,000 people, mainly migrant workers, have fled over the borders to Tunisia and Egypt in the past month.
-In early March 2011, WFP and its partner humanitarian organizations have been running the two largest food distribution points in Choucha transit camp on the Tunisian border.
+Some 300,000 people, mainly migrant workers, fled over the borders to Tunisia and Egypt in the past month.
+In early March 2011, WFP and its partner humanitarian organizations had been running the two largest food distribution points in Choucha transit camp on the Tunisian border.
 The center hosts between 15,000 and 18,000 people, mainly Bangladeshis and African migrant workers, waiting to depart for their home countries.

 On 19 April 2011, the United Kingdom announced that it was sending military advisers to assist the rebel forces in Libya.
 Foreign Secretary William Hague said that the deployment of advisers was within the provisions of UN Security Resolution 1973, which expressly forbade a foreign occupation of Libya.
 On 20 April 2011, France and Italy also announced their intention to send similar advisory elements to Libya.
 Italy posted eight combat aircraft for Libyan airstrikes on April 27 2011, with additional aircraft patrolling the no-fly zone.